Princekrdev/Youtube_summariser/README.md

 SUMMARIZE YOUTUBE VIDEOS AND IDENTIFY THE IMPORTANT IDEAS AND FACTS OF VIDEOS.
 EXTRACTING IMPORTANT FACTS FROM LENGTHY YOUTUBE VIDEO

+# WORKING AND SAMPLES
+We have shown samples of our app in sample folder and a video describing how it works!!
+You should definitely check out *

 # System design

 We have created a back-end application directory containing files written in Python that is Streamlit